ardriveapp/turbo-sdk/README.md

 ### TurboUnauthenticatedClient

-- `getSupportedCurrencies()` - Returns the list of currencies supported by the Turbo Payment Service for topping up a user balance of AR Credits (measure in Winston Credits, or winc).
+- `getSupportedCurrencies()` - Returns the list of currencies supported by the Turbo Payment Service for topping up a user balance of AR Credits (measured in Winston Credits, or winc).

   ```typescript
   const currencies = await turbo.getSupportedCurrencies();